 At Core Aesthetics, a filler correction assessment covers what product is present and where it is located, whether the concern is anatomical, volumetric or related to product behaviour, what the realistic outcome of dissolution would be, whether dissolution alone addresses the concern or whether subsequent further treatment would be appropriate and when.

 The assessment also covers how long to wait after dissolution before any new filler is placed.
-Placing new filler too soon after dissolution risks interaction with residual hyaluronidase and unpredictable product behaviour.
+Placing new filler too soon after dissolution risks interaction with residual a dissolving agent and unpredictable product behaviour.
 A waiting period of four to six weeks is generally recommended after full dissolution before further treatment.

-Read more about dissolving dermal filler with hyaluronidase and about dermal filler safety at Core Aesthetics.
+Read more about dissolving dermal filler with a dissolving agent and about dermal filler safety at Core Aesthetics.

 Prevention Is More Effective Than Correction